Assembly line worker integration and balancing problem: Experimental study

 As the sub-space of possible ALWIBP-1 optimal solutions is large, we can combine this primary aim of minimizing conventional workstations with the (important) secondary objective of minimizing the idle time of disabled workers.
 After applying the extension ALWIBP-1S$_{min}$ to all the instances the results show that we maintain in all cases the same rough productivity (no increase of the number of workstations), while we reach a very little mean idle time (see column $\mathbf{{\tau}_{S_{min}}}$).
 We note that in the column related to the $\mathbf{\eta} (\%)$ and $\mathbf{{\eta}_{Smin}} (\%)$ criteria, since the increase of these values follows the reduction of idle time in all scenarios studied.

 Concerning the ALWIBP models in the ``large'' instances (with 100 tasks), Table \ref{tab:models_alwibp_large_inst} has shown that the obtention of optimal solutions becomes difficult when 3 and 4 disabled workers must be inserted in assembly lines (column $\Delta$).
-However, the number of additional workstations is smaller than we notice in the experiments of ``middle'' instances, which implys that its approach may be useful in more complex assembly lines.
-Futhermore, the percentual of disabled workforce integrated continues in at least 5\%, as it is desired.
+However, the number of additional workstations is smaller than we notice in the experiments of ``middle'' instances, which implies that its approach may be useful in more complex assembly lines.
+Furthermore, the percentage of disabled workforce integrated continues in at least 5\%, as it is desired.